Sanglorian/orcus/Orcus Rulebook - current.md

 You can defend yourself as a standard action.
 When you take the Total Defense standard action, you focus entirely on avoiding attacks.

 +2 to all defenses until the start of your next turn.

+## Treat Ally (standard action)

+Choose one each time you take this action.

+_First Aid (Heal DC 15)_: An adjacent dying character is stabilised.
+A stable character stops making death saves.

+_Additional Saving Throw (Heal DC 15):_ A successful Heal check allows an adjacent ally to either (their choice) make a new saving throw right away or take a +2 bonus on a saving throw of their choice at the end of their next turn.

+_Treat Wound (DC 10)_: A successful Heal check allows an adjacent ally to use their second wind without spending a standard action.
+They don't get the standard bonus to defense if they choose to use it this way.

 ## Unnerve (standard action)